antpaw/bhf/Getting_Started.md

 `Type` field can be applied, when user the `type` named field should be shewn, and selected in the form.
 The descendants of the base class is begin enumerated in the select.

-Additional two fields `image`, and `type` was added for table view. `Image` field can be applied, when the record has image properties, like thumb/midem.
-Those properties are provided by, for example, `Carriwewave` image uploaders.
+Additional three fields `image`, `carrierwave`, and `type` was added for table view. `Image` field can be applied, when the record has image properties. `Carrierwave` is the same as the `image` but gets the image from `#midem` action for carrierwave uploader.
 PDF files also can be shewn up as a thumbnail.
-When user moves a cursor over an image or PDF thumbnail, a preview image is begin pop up in table view.
-`Type` field defines that the spcific records class descendant type name should be shewn for the column.
+When user moves a cursor over an image or PDF thumbnail, a preview image is being pop up in table view. `Type` field defines that the spcific records class descendant type name should be shewn for the column.
 The name is reduced by the base class name itself.